GoogleCloudPlatform/google-cloud-spanner-hibernate/testing/README.md

 This directory contains a script which allows you to run the Spanner-Hibernate dialect against the integration tests provided in the [Hibernate ORM repository](https://github.com/hibernate/hibernate-orm).

+The script will take your local working copy of `google-cloud-spanner-hibernate` and install to local maven in order to facilitate testing, so it will allow you to test local changes.

 ## Instructions

 1. Install Python3 on your machine.